rich-iannone/DiagrammeR/tests/testthat/_snaps/graph_validation.md

       add_edge_df(empty_graph)
     Condition
       Error in `add_edge_df()`:
       !
+The graph does not contain nodes.
-The graph contains no nodes, so, edges cannot be added
+      *  so, edges cannot be added

 # Using a graph with no edges with trigger an error